Named Entity Disambiguation is important in a Knowledge Graph Search System

-In short, relationship information about a specific sense of a name for a named entity depends upon its context – how it is linked to, and which article it might be linked to as well.
-The relationship between a name of an entity, and the particular named entity may be determined based upon a scoring model.
+In short, relationship information about a specific sense of a name for a named entity depends upon its context – how it is linked to and which article it might be linked to as well.
+The relationship between the name of an entity and the particular named entity may be determined based upon a scoring model.

-A search query that includes an entity name and additional keywords can then be disambiguated by identifying the entity name within a query, and using the scoring model to identify the article(s) most closely associated with the entity name.
-The disambiguated name and identified article(s) can then used to augment the search results, so that they can be grouped or organized according to the entities identified.
+A search query that includes an entity name and additional keywords can then be disambiguated by identifying the entity name within a query and using the scoring model to identify the article(s) most closely associated with the entity name.
+The disambiguated name and identified article(s) can then be used to augment the search results to be grouped or organized according to the entities identified.

-Articles found in the knowledge base (and named entities as well) can be associated with specific categories.
-The strength of the relationship between a named entity and a category is learned and made part of the scoring model, and that can also be used to disambiguate queries containing entity names.
+Articles found in the knowledge base (and named entities) can be associated with specific categories.
+The strength of the relationship between a named entity and a category is learned and made part of the scoring model.
+That can also be used to disambiguate named entities in queries.
 Note that articles in Wikipedia are often assigned a category, too.

 The patent is: